Are you overstimulated? Learn why a relaxing bath is a perfect way to soothe, comfort, and restore the senses for a Highly Sensitive Person.

 A growing body of research suggests that taking a warm bath before going to bed can help you sleep better.
 A person’s core body temperature naturally cools in the hours before bedtime, while the skin temperatures of the hands and feet rise.

-Scientists believe that immersing your body in warm water aids this natural temperature regulation process, resulting in better sleep.
+Scientists hypothesize that immersing your body in warm water aids this natural temperature regulation process, resulting in better sleep.
 A warm bath also helps to strengthen and adjust the circadian rhythms, which affect every organ, including the brain and nervous system, by increasing core body temperature.
 What a relief for HSPs!

 To read other helpful tips on improving sleep quality, check this out.